mikebrad140/mikebrad140.github.io/index.md

-Musings on Life, Statisitics, and Fatherhood
+Musings on Life, Statistics, and Fatherhood

 I am a full-time data analyst at RTI international, part-time graduate student at NCSU, and dad of two wonderful girls.